sehjinryan/odin-recipes/README.md

 # odin-recipes

-This project is a website that displays the recipes for 3 of my favourite foods.
-From this project, I have learnt how to structure a website using subpages, insert images, add lists and hyperlinks.
-I have also learnt how to write a good commit message and had practice with git.
+This project is a website that displays recipes for three of my favourite foods.
+Through this project, I learned how to structure a website using subpages, insert images, add lists and hyperlinks.
+I also learned how to write clear commit messages and gained practice using Git.